 As Kermit the Frog once said, it ain’t easy being green.
-With the cost of power rising every year, it’s sensible to look at renewable energy either to fully or partly power your home.
+With the cost of power rising every year, it’s sensible to look at renewable energy either to fully or at least partly power your home.
 Doing so can slash your energy costs and in some cases even give you the ability to sell some power generated back to the grid.
 Plus, it’s good for the environment.

 However, there comes the inherent cost of installing green energy initiatives in your home.
 While considerable government rebates are still available, installing a rooftop solar system will still set you back thousands of dollars.
 Despite the expense, solar panels are booming in Australia – it’s a multi-billion dollar industry.
 Unfortunately this has in turn attracted some unscrupulous operators in an attempt to make a quick buck off misinformed or naïve customers.